alt-romes/alt-romes.github.io/archive/2022-06-03-koblenz-ext.markdown

 # Parser Combinators and Interpreting a PL

-I propose we extend the functional programming course with a module covering parser combinators and some basics idea behind interpreting a programming language (e.g. using an environment state), together with an assignment for the student to put both into practice
+I propose we extend the functional programming course with a module covering parser combinators, together with an assignment that covers some basics ideas behind interpreting a programming language (e.g. using an environment state) for the student to put them into practice.

 ## Motivation